Laicure/HostsY/README.md

 ~~------------------------------~~

-Added [my custom list](https://github.com/Laicure/HostsY/blob/master/custHost) here (pop-ups, ads, malware sites that I stumble upon; for concerns, please don't hesitate to create a [new issue](https://github.com/Laicure/HostsY/issues) :D
+Added [my custom list](https://github.com/Laicure/HostsY/blob/master/custHost) here (pop-ups, ads, malware sites that I stumble upon that are not listed on the current [hosts file](https://github.com/Laicure/HostsY#weekly-updated-generated-custom-host-file-with-whitelist) I use (including their redirects); for concerns, please don't hesitate to create a [new issue](https://github.com/Laicure/HostsY/issues) :D

 ~~------------------------------~~